-Townshend had gone through a particularly rough patch for the previous few years, beginning with the death of drummer Keith Moon in September of 1978.
+Townshend had gone through a particularly rough patch for the previous few years, beginning with the death of drummer Keith Moon in September 1978.
 On Dec.
-3, 1979 the Who were struck by another unforeseen tragedy when eleven fans were trampled and killed at a Who gig in Cincinnati.
+3, 1979 the Who were struck by another unforeseen tragedy when 11 fans were trampled and killed at a Who gig in Cincinnati.

 But the group’s new sound alienated some fans, and the struggle to find relevance in the changing music scene of the ’80s led Townshend to steer the group into a Farewell Tour, which they undertook in 1982.
 He intended to turn the Who into a purely studio recording group, but after spending part of 1983 trying to write material for a contractually obligated album, the frustrated guitarist declared that he could no longer generate music appropriate for the Who.
 On Dec.
 16 he announced his decision to leave the group at a press conference, bringing the Who to an end.